Softorage/Softorage/content/software/rufus.md

 ---
 title: "Rufus"

-description: "A free and open-source portable application for Microsoft Windows that can be used to format and create bootable USB flash drives or Live USBs"
+description: "Rufus is a free and open-source portable application for Microsoft Windows that can be used to format and create bootable USB flash drives or Live USBs"

 image: "https://cdn.statically.io/img/img.softorage.com/software-logo/rufus.png?h=64"